GovTechSG/seed-documentation/README.md

 # Overview

-The SEED user documentation gives you an overview of what SEED is, how it works.
+The **Security Suite for Engineering Endpoint Devices(SEED)** gives you an overview of what SEED is, how it works.
 It also has the How-to guides for SEED onboarding and offboarding.

 ## What is SEED?